anup-singh/react-editor/README.md

 ### Markdown-Optimized Configuration

-For the best markdown editing experience, use this configuration:
+For the best markdown editing experience, use this configuration from our demo:

 ```jsx
 const markdownConfig = {